Deep Note: Previous works

 Prior to the creation of the Deep Note, several other works made use of similar techniques of frequency spread.
 A recognized predecessor is a section in the Beatles' 1967 song "A Day in the Life", using a full orchestra.
 Unlike in the Deep Note, the resolving high chord is never held, but instead brought to a stop.
 Moorer has admitted that both "A Day in the Life" and a fugue in B minor by Bach were sources of inspiration for the Deep Note.

 In their book Analog Days, Trevor Pinch and Frank Trocco say that the track "Spaced", from the 1970 Beaver & Krause album In a Wild Sanctuary, was "copied by a famous Marin County film company" to introduce its film presentations, although they do not identify the company.
 The authors quote synthesizer builder Tom Oberheim as saying that the original analog form is much richer than the "digital perfection" evident in the sound logo so familiar to cinema-goers.

+Pitchfork notes that a similar sound previously appeared on Yellow Magic Orchestra's 1981 electronic album BGM, where the ambient track "Loom" has "a patiently ascending, two-minute-long Shepard’s tone" that anticipated the Deep Note.

 Original score

-In 2018, THX released an image of the original 30-voice score, with notes.
+In 2018, THX released a picture of the original 30-voice score, with notes.

 Lawsuit

-Lucasfilm, then-owner of THX, sued rapper Dr. Dre in 2000 for using an unauthorized cover of Deep Note in the opening track "Lolo (Intro)" on his 1999 album 2001.
+Lucasfilm, the ex-owner of THX, sued rapper Dr. Dre in 2000 for using an unauthorized cover of Deep Note in the opening track "Lolo (Intro)" on his 1999 album 2001.

 In popular culture

-In a 1994 episode of The Simpsons titled "Burns' Heir," there is a parody gag of the Deep Note, with the Simpson family in the theater watching Siskel & Ebert: The Movie.
-The Deep Note causes multiple things in the theater to explode seemingly from acoustic resonance, and ends with Grampa Simpson yelling "Turn it up!"
-THX executives liked the parody so much that the scene was later remade into an actual THX movie trailer, with the scene being redone in a widescreen aspect ratio.
+In a 1994 episode of The Simpsons titled "Burns' Heir", there is a parody gag of the Deep Note, with the Simpson family in the theater watching Siskel & Ebert: The Movie.
+The Deep Note causes multiple things in the theater to explode seemingly from acoustic resonance, and ends with Abraham Simpson screaming "Turn it up!"
+THX executives liked the parody so much that the scene was later remade into an actual THX movie trailer, with the scene being redone in a widescreen aspect ratio by Film Roman.

+"Dumbest Girl Alive", the opening track on the album 10,000 Gecs, by hyperpop duo 100 gecs, begins with a sample of the THX Deep Note.

+Jacob Collier recreated the THX Deep Note in "100,000 Voices", the opening track to his 2024 album Djesse Vol. 4.
+He discussed his inspiration and method of recreating the sound with an audience choir on the March 4, 2024 episode of Switched on Pop.